 Sociology students are encouraged to consider studying abroad for a semester.
-The ideal plan ensures that students study abroad, have taken at least two Sociology electives, and have taken the following courses prior to senior year: SOC 101; SOC 200 or SOC 205; SOC 304; and SOC 305, SOC 306, or SOC 310.
+The ideal plan ensures that students study abroad, have taken at least two Sociology electives, and have taken the following courses prior to senior year: SOC 101 (please add: SOC 102 or SOC 105; SOC 200 or SOC 205; SOC 304; and SOC 305, SOC 306, or SOC 310.
 Up to two courses taken in Sociology departments while abroad count towards the major electives.

 Minor Available: Yes

 Students majoring in Spanish pursue coursework in Spanish-language literature, culture, and linguistics.
 They are strongly encouraged to study abroad in a Spanish-speaking country and to avail themselves of other international opportunities such as the Richter and Maes scholarships.
 For many students, Spanish is an attractive double major that complements other fields of study which are enriched by an understanding of the diversity in the language and cultures of the Spanish-speaking world.
 Incoming students should take the Spanish placement exam (or identify placement via AP or SAT II scores) and take at least one course in Spanish every semester, starting as early as possible.
 Students who grew up speaking Spanish at home should enroll in SPAN 211.
 Further information is available on the department webpage.